Words can not express how deeply sorry we are for your loss. From everyone at Powers & Neal, please accept our most heartfelt condolences.

 Within two to six months:

-3. If any other property is owned as joint tenants or community property with right of survivorship, contact the institution (bank, etc.) to transfer title to the surviving joint tenant.
+1. If any assets are owned as joint tenants or community property with right of survivorship, contact the institution (bank, etc.) to transfer title to the surviving joint tenant.

-5. If there is not a probate, the successor trustee should make distributions pursuant to the terms of the trust.
+5. If the deceased has a trust, work with the attorney during the administration process.
+When the administration is final, the successor trustee should make distributions pursuant to the terms of the trust.